deepsense-ai/seahorse/docs/doperations/mathematical_operation.rst

   - ``EXP(expr: Double)`` returns e to the power of the specified expression

-  - ``POWER(expr: Double, pow: Double)`` returns the value of the specified expression to the specified power
+  - ``POW(expr: Double, pow: Double)`` returns the value of the specified expression to the specified power

   - ``SQRT(expr: Double)`` return the square root of the specified float value.